aiqingtian/Curve-and-Surface/README.md

-# Curve and Surface
-# Generate Bezier Curve using de casteljau algorithm;
+Generate Bezier Curve using de casteljau algorithm;

-# Generate surfaces of revolution by revolving curve using Blender
+Generate surfaces of revolution by revolving curve using Blender